That Restaurant Cray !!! Where to Eat in Hong Kong !!!71

 A modern take on Vietnamese food.
 Order the deep fried frog Legs, VFC (Vietnamese Fried Chicken), Spring Rolls, Pho Roll, Mango & Papaya Beef Salad and Shaking Beef.

-BEP is my go-to Vietnamese restaurant.
-It’s consistent, somewhat healthy, delicious and affordable.
+BEP is consistent, somewhat healthy, delicious and affordable.
 Hong Kong unfortunately lacks decent pho restaurants.
 BEP does it OK, but it doesn’t quite hit the spot.

 The Delhi Club 新德里餐廳 (Tsim Sha Tsui)

 LegiIndian food hidden in Chung King Mansion.
 Order the Chicken Tikka, Chicken Tikka Masala, Cheese Naan and the Masala Tea!